Molly’s life leading to lockdown

 Care at OSJCT

-Care at an OSJCT care home is individual to each resident.
+Care at OSJCT homes is individual to each resident.
 When Molly first arrived, a carer taking note of Molly’s daughter’s concerns, arranged for Molly to have a hearing test.
 Molly now wears a hearing aid.
 Each morning someone checks that Molly is wearing it.

-This care and consideration makes a big difference to Molly.
+This sort of care and consideration makes a big difference to Molly.
 She said: “When I first came in, she (a carer) took such great care of me.
 I can hear much better now.”

 Molly has advice for anyone considering a care home.
 She said:

 “If you have the need, from age, infirmity or lack of family support, any problems at all; do not be afraid to come in.
 The relief, shaking your shoulders and not having to worry; you know you will be cared for.
 It’s done cheerfully.”

 Find out more about our Trust We Care campaign and information about moving to an OSJCT Care Home at https://www.osjct.co.uk/trust-we-care